Updated: Jul 21

 This really shouldn't be a surprise to anyone, but the majority of adults in the United States do not get the recommended daily intake of water (6-8 glasses).
 Another way to gauge your needed intake is 1/2 ounce of water per body weight in pounds.

 Why exactly does drinking water help, though?
 The inside lining of your bladder can become irritated or inflamed, especially with painful bladder syndrome or even a UTI.
 Water can provide a protective barrier between harmful, irritating components in your urine and the bladder lining itself.
-For example, alcohol is a bladder irritant and can often increase symptoms.
-Drinking water before and after a glass of alcohol and help prevent those symptoms from flaring.
+For example, alcohol may be a bladder irritant for you, and can often increase symptoms.
+Drinking water before and after a glass of alcohol can help prevent those symptoms from flaring.

 Recommendation: As soon as you feel the urgency or discomfort coming on, increase your water intake and do it gradually (or in sips).
 If you have a known bladder irritant (read more below), sandwich it with a glass of water before and after consumption.

 Have you ever heard of a bladder irritant?
 Bladder irritants are certain foods and beverages that, when consumed, can lead to irritation of the bladder lining and therefore you feel pain, frequency, urgency, and burning.

 How do you know if the foods you're eating or beverages you are consuming are causing bladder irritation?
 The only way you'll truly know is if you track your habits daily and note whether or not you experience an uptick in symptoms following consumption of said item.